 d) South America and Africa

-Reasoning (R): The Neotropic region encompasses Central and South America, where the Amazon Rainforest is located, supporting a wide range of biodiversity.
+Reasoning (R): The Neotropic region encompasses Central and South America, including the Amazon Rainforest, which supports a wide range of biodiversity.

-b) Both A and R are true, and the R is the correct explanation of the A.
+b) Both A and R are true, and R is the correct explanation of A.

-c) Both A and R are true, but the R is not the correct explanation of the A.
+c) Both A and R are true, but R is not the correct explanation of A.

-a) Both A and R are true, but the R is not the correct explanation of the A.
+a) Both A and R are true, but R is not the correct explanation of A.

-c) The A is false, but the R is true.
+c) A is false, but R is true.

-d) Both A and R are true, and the R is the correct explanation of the A.
+d) Both A and R are true, and R is the correct explanation of A.

 13. The Sundaland bio-geographic province includes parts of which two regions?